Dynatrace allows you to configure your browser monitors easily when first setting them up and at any time thereafter.

 During browser monitor creation (single-URL or clickpath), configuration settings appear after you have clicked Create a browser monitor.
 These settings are a subset of the full set available in edit mode (described below) after the monitor has been deployed.

-To configure an existing single-URL browser monitor or browser clickpath:
+To configure/edit an existing single-URL browser monitor or browser clickpath:

-You can specify the general properties of your browser monitor like the Monitor name.
-Single-URL browser monitors also have a field where you can specify or edit the HTTP/HTTPS URL to navigate to.
+You can specify the general properties of your browser monitor like the HTTP/HTTPS URL to navigate to.
+You can also specify the Monitor name.
+The name is limited to 500 characters.

 - For mobile device profiles (including tablets), you can select an orientation and bandwidth.
-The User agent is auto-selected.
+The User agent is auto-selected but can be edited.

-- For a Custom device, you can specify if it is a mobile device and choose orientation, Bandwidth, and Screen size.
-This profile uses the default Dynatrace user agent.
+- For a Custom device, specify if the device is a Mobile device and select the orientation, Bandwidth, and Screen size.
+This profile uses the default Dynatrace user agent, which can be edited.

 - For desktop and laptop profiles, you can choose Bandwidth.
 These profiles use the default Dynatrace user agent.